wdirksen/tbs6281-5-intree/README.txt

 make menuconfig

 ##
-## or the other (only amd64, compatible with Debian Wheezy and up, max 16 DVB adapters):
+## or the other (amd64, for Debian Wheezy and up, max 16 DVB adapters):
 ##

 cp -f ../kernelconfig/amd64/3.18-rc6/config ./.config

 ##
 ## In an ideal world, the adapters should appear as both DVB-T/T2 and DVB-C
-## Current TVHeadend git repo (not any release) is known to do that in Debian Jessie.
+## Current TVHeadend git repo is known to do that in Debian Jessie.
-## However, in some cases they only show as DVB-T, since progs like MythTV cannot handle
+## However, in some cases they only show as DVB-T, since progs like MythTV
-## multistandard adapers (might not be the only issue).
-That is bad news for those
+## cannot handle multistandard adapers (might not be the only issue).
-## who want to use their adapers in DVB-C mode.
-The good news is: it can be forced to
+## That is bad news for those who want to use their adapers in DVB-C mode.
+## The good news is: it can be forced to DVB-C mode.
+Drawback: If you force
-## DVB-C mode.
-Drawback: If you force them to DVB-C, DVB-T/T2 is unavailable.
+## them to DVB-C, DVB-T/T2 is unavailable.
+Well, I guess you cant't use them
-## Well, I guess you cant't use them in both DVB-C and DVB-T mode at the same time anyway.
+## in both DVB-C and DVB-T mode at the same time anyway.
 ##

 patch -p0 < ../force-dvb-c.patch